awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

 # Walkthrough: Creating associations that run Chef recipes<a name="systems-manager-state-manager-chef"></a>

 You can create State Manager associations that run Chef recipes by using the `AWS-ApplyChefRecipes` SSM document\.
+State Manager is a capability of AWS Systems Manager\.
 You can target Linux\-based Systems Manager managed nodes with the `AWS-ApplyChefRecipes` SSM document\.
 This document offers the following benefits for running Chef recipes:
 + Supports multiple releases of Chef \(Chef 11 through Chef 14\)\.
 + Automatically installs the Chef client software on target instances\.
 + Optionally runs [Systems Manager compliance checks](systems-manager-compliance.md) on target instances, and stores the results of compliance checks in an Amazon Simple Storage Service \(Amazon S3\) bucket\.